algosup/2023-2024-project-5-flutter-team-5/Documents/Specification/TechnicalSpecification.md

 - Images should be in an ./*Image* subfolder from where they are called.
 - Technical, Functional and Management documents should be in their folder in a ./*Documents* folder.
 - The code should be in an ./*Src* folder from the root.
-- Folders and Files of the folder ./*Src* need to be in *lowercase_with_underscores* to be sensitive with the language Dart.
+- Folders and Files of the folder ./*Src* need to be in *lowercase_with_underscores* to be read by Flutter.

 ## GitHub